-L. Credit Recovery
+N. Credit Recovery

-- 1. Schools may enroll students in on-site credit recovery programs within the first 20 school days of the academic year.
-Transfer students may enroll in credit recovery courses up through the first 20 school days of the second semester start date. - 2.
-Students may enroll in credit recovery, including the Innovative Pathways Evening Program (formerly Evening School) beyond the first 20 school days of the school year up through the posted registration deadlines and course availability.
+- Schools may enroll students in on-site credit recovery programs within the first 20 school days of the academic year.
+Transfer students may enroll in credit recovery courses. - 2.
+Students may enroll in credit recovery, including the Innovative Pathways Evening Program (formerly Evening School).

-IV.
+III.
 Reporting

 - A. Teachers will grade, post, and return student work within three weeks of the due date, barring unusual circumstances and include written feedback when possible and appropriate. - 1.
 Students and parents can expect updated grades every three weeks from the start of a marking period.
 The exception will be during the start of school when teachers will post updated grades by the fourth week of school (20 school days). - 2.
 Teachers should also notify parents of unsatisfactory progress throughout the marking period. - 3.
-Assignments or assessments that are unable to be sent home due to question security or copyright may be reviewed at school by students or parents, but may not be sent home. - B. Final report cards for middle and high school students will be mailed to parents at the end of each school year.
+Assignments or assessments that are unable to be sent home due to question security or copyright may be reviewed at school by students or parents, but may not be sent home.

-C. Non-traditional Reporting
+B. Non-traditional Reporting

 - 1. Credit recovery course credit may be awarded for the completion of a course where the student was previously enrolled but did not earn credit (See Policy 8200 Digital Education). - 2.
-Non-traditional courses including but not limited to summer school, digital education, evening school and credit recovery course grades will be reflected on the high school transcript and calculated in the cumulative GPA.

-- 3. For non-traditional courses where the student was previously enrolled but did not earn credit, both the original course grade and the non-traditional course grade will be included in the GPA and recorded on the high school transcript. - 4.
-For non-traditional courses taught outside the traditional school day, marking period grades will be earned by semester.
+Non-traditional courses including but not limited to summer school, digital education, evening school and credit recovery course grades will be reflected on the high school transcript and calculated in the cumulative GPA. - 3.
+For non-traditional courses where the student was previously enrolled but did not earn credit, both the original course grade and the non-traditional course grade will be included in the GPA and recorded on the high school transcript. - 4.
+For non-traditional courses taught outside the traditional school day, marking period grades may be earned by semester.
 Quarter 1 and Quarter 2 will reflect the Semester 1 grade, and Quarter 3 and Quarter 4 will reflect the Semester 2 grade.
 An N/A code may be used Quarter 1 or Quarter 3 if applicable, which will be updated to reflect the Semester 1 grade at the end of Quarter 2 or Quarter 4.
 This grade change will not affect student's athletic eligibility for Quarter 1 or 3.
 If timing prohibits the entry of an exam grade, an N/A can be used and changed. - 5.
 Final grades for non-traditional courses taught outside the traditional school day during the school year will be included in eligibility calculations for Quarters 2, 3 and 4.
 Final grades will be used.

-V. Report Card Grade Change
+IV.
+Report Card Grade Change